 Lido stAssets Collateral Risk Monitoring

 Lido, being the leading liquid staking protocol and the second largest DeFi protocol by TVL, has been integrated across a number of DeFi protocols.
-Lido integrations aim to let its depositors use their Lido staked assets (stAssets) to gain a yield on top of their original staking yield.
-In other words, you may use your stAssets (tokens which already earn daily staking rewards) as collateral for lending, leveraged staking, yield farming, hedged farming and more.
+Lido integrations aim to let its depositors use their Lido staked assets (stAssets) to earn rewards and also use them in DeFi.
+In other words, you may use your stAssets (tokens which already earn daily staking rewards) as collateral for lending, leveraged staking, rewards farming, hedged farming and more.